Skip to main content

 The Python interpreter is not embedded in Wasm Workers Server.
 To create workers based on this language, you first need to install a Python runtime.

-Fortunately, we provide precompiled python.wasm modules in our WebAssembly Language Runtimes project, so the installation is simple:
+Fortunately, we provide precompiled python.wasm modules in our WebAssembly Language Runtimes project, so the installation is simple.

-Installation
+Python runtime Installation

 To install the Python Wasm module, run the following command: